mkol5222/sourceguard-link/README.md

 ## How it works

-* implemented as injected script for URL https://portal.checkpoint.com/dashboard/sourceguard#/scan/sourcecode/\<scan-id\>
+* implemented as page content script injected for scan results URL https://portal.checkpoint.com/dashboard/sourceguard#/scan/sourcecode/\<scan-id\>
 * works in Line column of Remediation Summmary View - line numbers are blue and underlined and open source on new browser tab on click

 ## Usage